More <

 Cancers that can cause swollen lymph nodes include:

-Many other cancers may also cause this problem.
+Many other cancers may also cause swollen lymph nodes.

 Certain medicines can cause swollen lymph nodes, including: